 They both laughed.

-"Ok, this is my stop," Dawn pointed at the school building.
+"Okay, this is my stop," Dawn pointed at the school building.

 Suddenly unwilling to let the older girl go, Dawn hugged her tightly.

-"What's that for," Faith asked brusquely.
+"What's that for," Faith asked, clearly uncomfortable.

 Dawn smiled as she pulled away.
 "Because I love you.
 And I don't think I've ever told you that."